When you buy your first contract in options, you will have to deal with the Options Multiplier.

 In reality, many things change, first of all, the margin.
 In this article, the Delta will not be considered not to complicate the reasoning too much.

 As we know, the margin required to maintain an overnight equity position in the US market is very high.

 If instead, we go overnight with a certain strategy in options, the required margin will be insignificant.

 If we purchase a call, the required margin will be equal to the premium paid.

 By directly purchasing the 100 shares margin will be much higher.

-If, on the other hand, we sell an option naked, a very high margin similar to that required to maintain a position with shares will be required.
+On the other hand, if we sell an option naked, a very high margin similar to that required to maintain a position with shares will be required.

-The multiplier is, therefore, a very important reference point, especially when entering to protect a position in shares.
+Therefore, the multiplier is a critical reference point, especially when entering to protect a position in shares.

 Suppose you have 300 Microsoft shares in your portfolio purchased at $ 140 for a value of € 42,000.

-If we needed to cover this transaction with a sale of options of the same amount we should go to sell 3 option contracts.
+If we needed to cover this transaction with a sale of options of the same amount, we should sell 3 option contracts.